jarvenja/tauplayer/README.md

 ```
 _tauplayer_ creates one or two data files in its installation directory during use.

-### Documentation
+### Using

-For please view for more details https://github.com/jarvenja/tauplayer/docs.
+For more information how to use tauplayer please view the product page https://jarvenja.github.io/tauplayer/.

 ## Authors